-Take advantage of the digital age.
+Take advantage of the digital age in order to sell vintage.
 The Internet is an incredible resource for resellers to buy, sell, comparison shop, and of course, research.
 Once your business gets rolling, you’ll want to build your online presence in order to market your goods and let buyers know what you have available.
 Many vintage resellers have success on social media sites, especially Instagram.
 Instagram makes it easy to showcase your latest items and allows you to link to your shop in the bio.
 And don’t forget platforms that let you browse and shop online, like Etsy, eBay, and EstateSales.org.

 “I haven’t had any thousand dollar finds, but there have been enough that ended up netting me $200-400 plus to count on two or three hands.
 One recent sale was an original 1950s Salton Sea figural ashtray that I bought months ago at an estate sale in Anza, California.
 I posted it on Instagram shortly after I got it and someone got in touch about 3 months later offering me $500 for it.
 I think I paid $2.
 That was a pretty good one. – Salad Days Vintage